Skip to content

 return i;

-// If there is a record for dp[i], return it
+// If record dp[i] exists, return it directly

 if (mem[i] != -1)